 noun-life-saver-113755-B51616

-• ECG as a Critical Diagnostic Tool: The ECG is often the first and most reliable clue in toxicology.
+• ECG as a Critical Diagnostic Tool: In toxicology, the ECG is often the first and most reliable clue.
 Early recognition of drug-induced conduction disturbances or arrhythmias can guide life-saving interventions.

 • Early Recognition Saves Lives: Identifying these ECG changes early allows for prompt intervention, including the use of sodium bicarbonate, which can reverse the cardiotoxic effects and prevent deterioration.